noncent/instagram-data-scraper/README.md

 ---

 ###  :pencil2: Development Notes:
-- The Instagram Data Scraper tool is capable of retrieving various data related to a particular #hashtag, such as the number of likes, views, comments, and the count of keywords used.
-Additionally, it can also retrieve the top 10 posts associated with the hashtag.
-This feature can be very helpful for marketers and social media analysts who wish to track the performance of specific hashtags and analyze user engagement.
-By gathering information on likes, views, and comments, users can gain insights into the popularity of certain hashtags and the types of content that resonate with their audience.
+- The Instagram Data Scraper tool is a powerful tool that can extract various data related to a specific hashtag.
+It can retrieve information such as the number of likes, views, comments and the count of keywords used.
+In addition, it has the ability to fetch the top 10 posts associated with the hashtag.
+This feature is highly beneficial for marketers and social media analysts who want to track the performance of specific hashtags and analyze user engagement.
+By gathering data on likes, views, and comments, users can gain valuable insights into the popularity of certain hashtags and the type of content that resonates with their audience.

 - You have the option to customize the N Depth Level Search by editing the JavaScript code in the Instagram Data Scraper tool.
 The current setting is set to 4 levels, which can be found in the 'this.maxRequestNo = 4;' line of the core.js file.
 This depth control is currently only available for keyword searches, as account searches have no limit.
 However, it's possible that in the future, a Depth Controller for Account Search may be implemented as well.